March 5, 2021

 Out Now: ‘Seven,’ an Intriguing New ‘Thrash-Jazz’ Album from Pianist/Songwriter/Heavy Metal Fan Cameron Graves

 Reappraising Paul Weller’s The Style Council (New Best-Of and Sky Arts Documentary Out Now)

 “When I do look back, that was the most fun I ever had in my career,” Paul Weller told me earlier this spring about his days in the Style Council, the band he formed with keyboardist Mick Talbot after splitting The Jam at the height of its popularity.

 A great new compilation, Long Hot Summers: The Story of The Style Council is out today on digital platforms and Nov.
 6 on CD, and a documentary of the same name airs Oct.
-31 on Sky Arts in the U.K. (and is reportedly coming soon to Showtime in the U.S.).
+31 on Sky Arts in the U.K. (and is available now to stream via Showtime).
 These releases are reminding even casual fans just how remarkable Paul Weller’s post-Jam band was.